aardaipek/aardaipek/README.md

 ### Hi there 👋

- I'm a software developer.
-I'm currently working on Backend - NodeJS development.
-I had worked as a frontend developer before.
-I used angular 8 and ionic frameworks for this position.
+ I work as a Backend Developer at a startup that handles high volumes of data traffic.
+I create new features and services using NodeJS and Dotnet Core to deliver cutting-edge solutions.
+I have experience primarily developing backend code.
+I thrive on solving complex challenges and finding creative solutions.
+Moreover, I am committed to constantly learning and exploring new techniques and patterns to improve my skills as a developer.

-- 💬 Ask me about Javascript or web development.
+- 💬 Ask me about JS, NodeJS or Backend development.

 ### How to reach me ?💻